yiyang-gt/entity-link/README.md

-MSR project - on improving entity linking on Twitter
+On improving entity linking on Twitter (MSR project -Summer 2014)
-- Summer 2014